Twigonometry/OSCP-Notes-Template/README.md

 #### Canvases

 Obsidian has a neat new feature called a Canvas which can be used to lay out notes in a free-flowing diagram.
-You can link existing notes, add images, and create canvas-embedded notes that only exist in the canvas.
-It's potentially useful for Active Directory sets - I've included an [[Active Directory Set.canvas|Example]] in the `Exam` folder.
+You can link existing notes, add images, and create notes that only exist in the canvas.
+It's potentially useful for Active Directory sets - I've included an [[Active Directory Set.canvas|Example]] in the `/Exam` folder.

 #### Workspaces

-You can open a workspace using the workspace button in the sidebar - this loads a saved layout of notes.
+You can open a workspace using the workspace button in the left-hand sidebar - this loads a saved layout of notes.
 You can group together notes you open together frequently (such as a specific lab machine and notes on relevant exploits from the course material) and save your current workspace using the 'save' button.

 #### PDF Generation

-You can create a PDF of a note with the 'Export to PDF' button the kebab menu at the top of each note.
+You can create a PDF of a note with the 'Export to PDF' button in the kebab menu at the top of each note.

 ![[Pasted image 20230324145839.png]]

+Bear in mind that Obsidian links will no longer work.

 #### Website-Friendly Note Conversion

 If you want to host your notes on a website, you can convert them to a HTML-friendly format using my [writeup converter](https://github.com/Twigonometry/writeup-converter#website-formatter) tool - this combines all markdown files in a given folder into one HTML document, and reformats obsidian links (`[[]]`) and turns them into valid HTML tags.

+Remember not to host your writeups or any OffSec course content online...

 #### Screenshots

-Attachments (i.e. images) are set to be stored in the `Attachments` folder automatically.
+Attachments (i.e. images) are set to be stored in the `/Attachments` folder automatically.
 If you copy and paste an image into Obsidian it will be automatically named and indexed.

 ## Roadmap